 In short, we found that there were only a few small differences between online estate agents and high street ones (other than the big cost difference).

 Online Vs High Street Agents

-Online estate agents are still relatively new, as the first ones hit the market in the early 2000’s.
-Since then, their growth has been unstoppable.
-In fact, it’s predicted that by 2020, one in every five houses up for sale in the UK will be via online estate agents.
+Online estate agents are still relatively new, as the first ones hit the property market in the early 2000’s.
+Since then, they’re grown to account for around 8% of all property listings.

 Disadvantages Of Online Agents